Katharine advises individuals, businesses and trusts on all aspects of their tax compliance responsibilities and advisory requirements.

 Jeremy has held various management positions in the firm, including Head of Marketing, Head of Company Secretarial, and on both our Management and Supervisory boards, and currently he is a non executive director of MSI Global Alliance, our international association of accountants and lawyers, for which he attends the annual world and European conferences.

 Jeremy qualified with haysmacintyre in 1990 and became a Partner in 1995.

-Anna has worked in the charity and the not for profit sector for over 15 years.
-Having trained and qualified as a Chartered Accountant in 2003, in a specialist not for profit audit firm, she then worked for a number of national charities, including as Finance Director for Hospice UK and most recently Director of Finance and Operations for BBC Children in Need.
+Anna has over 18 years’ experience in the charity and not for profit sector and holds the ICAEW Diploma in Charity Accounting (DChA).
+Having trained and qualified in a specialist not for profit audit firm, she then worked for a number of national charities, including as Finance Director for Hospice UK and most recently, Director of Finance and Operations for BBC Children in Need.

 Tom joined haysmacintyre in 2009 having specialised in the charity and not for profit sectors since 2003.